 TUR.1.5 Beacon Database

 National 406 MHz Beacon Registration Database is operated by MSRCC Ankara.
-The Turkish Civil Aviation Authority is responsible for operating ELT registration on behalf of MSRCC Ankara.

-It is required that all beacon owners should update beacon registration informations as soon as possible if there are any changes.
-The database information should be updated annually.
+It is required all beacon owners to update their registration information as soon as possible if there is any change, if not it is recommended to update annually.